-- a.
-Coxes shall wear a life jacket or buoyancy aid in the correct manner and be familiar with the method of operation.
+- coxes shall wear a life jacket or buoyancy aid in the correct manner and be familiar with the method of operation.
 In front-loader boats coxes shall wear manually operated gas inflation life jackets. - Coxes need not wear the racing strip of the club they represent (see 7-2-5a).
 Coxes should be suitably dressed for the prevailing weather conditions. - All coxes shall be weighed each day prior to their first race.
 A cox that does not meet the minimum weight requirements in 7-2-7d shall not be allowed to race. - Coxes competing in more than one event of a similar category need be weighed once only to qualify for all such events.
-Coxes shall be weighed in the clothing that they expect to wear in the race, inclusive of buoyancy aids.

-In agreeing what a cox might expect to wear, the weather and condition of the course should be borne in mind.
+Coxes shall be weighed in the clothing that they expect to wear in the race, inclusive of buoyancy aids. - In agreeing what a cox might expect to wear, the weather and condition of the course should be borne in mind.

-Where local rules are agreed to enable processional races to not weigh all coxes, the requirement for coxes to meet the minimum weight remains and spot-checks may be carried out before racing.

-- d.
-The minimum weight for coxes shall be: 55 kg for Senior Open, Masters Open, J18, J17, J16 and Mixed crews; 50 kg for Senior Women, Masters Women, WJ18, WJ17 and WJ16 crews; 45 kg for all J15 and younger crews.
+- Where local rules are agreed to enable processional races to not weigh all coxes, the requirement for coxes to meet the minimum weight remains and spot-checks may be carried out before racing. - d.
+The minimum weight for coxes shall be: 45 kg for all J15 and younger crews and 55 kg for all other crews.
 To make up this weight a lighter cox shall carry dead-weight.
-Any dead-weight carried may be checked after any race in an event. - The competition shall confirm arrangements for the issue of weight certificates and confirmation of any dead-weight requirement and the way in which both will be checked. - Dead-weight should be carried as near to the cox as possible but not on them nor in a way that might impede their exit from the boat. - f.
+Any dead-weight carried may be checked after any race in an event. - e.
+The competition shall confirm arrangements for the issue of weight certificates and confirmation of any dead-weight requirement and the way in which both will be checked.

+Dead-weight should be carried as near to the cox as possible but not on them nor in a way that might impede their exit from the boat.

+Competitions should ensure that officials responsible for weighing follow best practice guidelines and remain sensitive to the feelings of athletes and any concerns about welfare. - f.
 Dead-weight shall consist of a single weight, or as few items as possible.
-The type of dead-weight carried and its weight should be noted when the cox weighs in.
+The type of dead weight carried and its weight should be noted when the cox weighs in.
 Containers of liquid, sand or similar material should only be allowed as dead-weight if the container is sealed and subsequently certified by Control Commission. - g.
 A coxbox or similar apparatus shall not be counted as part of the cox's weight or as part of dead-weight.
 Such apparatus is deemed to be part of the boat.